 - Current Situation and Problem Statement: Description of the current state and specific challenges or problems being addressed.

-- Proposed Solution and Benefits: Detailed description of the proposed solution and its expected benefits, including a cost-benefit analysis.
+- Proposed Solution and Benefits: Detailed description of the proposed solution and its expected benefits, including a cost-benefit analysis (Use the calculation in step 4 to compare against the potential software cost and list out the savings).

 - Implementation Plan and Risk Assessment: Step-by-step implementation strategy, timeframe, and a summary of potential risks with mitigation plans.